yahoo/fili/rfc/parameterizedMetrics.md

 Reserved Parameter Types
 ------------------------

-The `filter` reserved parameter should have an implicit type of `filter`
+The `filters` reserved parameter should have an implicit type of `filter`

-The `AS` reserved parameter should have an implicit type of `identifier`
+The `as` reserved parameter should have an implicit type of `identifier`